guillaume-be/rust-bert/README.md

 Generate language based on a prompt.
 GPT2 and GPT available as base models.
 Include techniques such as beam search, top-k and nucleus sampling, temperature setting and repetition penalty.
 Supports batch generation of sentences from several prompts.
 Sequences will be left-padded with the model's padding token if present, the unknown token otherwise.
-This may impact the results and it is recommended to submit prompts of similar length for best results
+This may impact the results, it is recommended to submit prompts of similar length for best results

 ```rust
     let model = GPT2Generator::new(Default::default())?;